 a creative approach to healing when words fall short

-You’ve tried talk therapy, but you’re still stuck in the same unhelpful patterns.
+You’ve tried therapy, but you’re still stuck in the same unhelpful patterns.

 Are you someone who…